OSOceanAcoustics/echoshader/gsoc_contributors_guide.md

 3. Improve the widget by allowing the user to change the frequency and the colormap

-4. Explore the desired types of visualization in gsoc2022_wanted
+4. Explore the desired types of visualization -- these are issues labeled with `gsoc 2022 wanted`

 5. Become familiar with the notebook examples provided in TBD.